AmeliaMN/Greenwood_Book/_book/01-preface.md

 ## Grammar of Graphics {#section1-5}

-The previous plots were made using what is called "base R" graphics.
-It is possible to make versions of all the graphics we need in this material using single function calls like ``boxplot`` -- and there are some places we will utilize these simple versions because they get us exactly what we want to see.
+The previous plots were made using what is called "lattice" graphics.
+It is possible to make versions of all the graphics we need in this material using single function calls like ``bwplot()`` -- and there are some places we will utilize these simple versions because they get us exactly what we want to see.
 But to make more complex displays and have complete control of the way the graphs look, we will utilize the `ggplot2` package [@R-ggplot2] which was